StrangeBeeCorp/docs/docs/thehive/administration/status/create-a-status.md

 # How to Create a Status

-This topic provides step-by-step instructions for creating a [status](about-statuses.md) for a case or an alert in TheHive.
+This topic provides step-by-step instructions for creating a [status](about-statuses.md) for cases and alerts in TheHive.

 {!includes/administrator-access-manage-statuses.md!}